Nebraska Criminal Statute of Limitations

 Fleeing from justice.
 Also, if a person tries to “evade” (avoid) arrest for a crime, the law gives the prosecutor extra time to file charges.
 In Nebraska, the statute of limitations doesn’t apply to any person fleeing from justice.

-When Should You Talk to a Lawyer
+When Should You Talk to a Lawyer?

 Statutes of limitations can end a case.
 If the state fails to file charges within the applicable time limits, it loses its right to prosecute that case.
 But generally, the defendant must raise the statute of limitations as a defense.
-Consult a knowledgeable attorney in your area to understand how the statutes of limitations apply in a specific case.
+Consult a knowledgeable criminal defense attorney in your area to understand how the statutes of limitations apply in a specific case.

 DEFEND YOUR RIGHTS